-The Group has concentration of credit risk as 82.7% (2021: 88.3%) and 100% (2021: 100.0%) of the total accounts receivables was due from the Group's largest customer and the five largest customers respectively.
+The Group has concentration of credit risk as 44.6% (2022: 82.7%) and 100% (2022: 100.0%) of the total account receivables was due from the Group's largest customer and the five largest customers respectively.

-The Group's concentration of credit risk by geographical locations is in the PRC, which accounted for 100% (2021: 100%) of the total accounts receivables as at 31 March 2022.
+The Group's concentration of credit risk by geographical locations is in the PRC, which accounted for 100% (2022: 100%) of the total account receivables as at 31 March 2023.

-Accounts receivables and contracts assets arising from contracts with customers
+Account receivables arising from contracts with customers

-The Group has applied the simplified approach in HKFRS 9 to measure the loss allowance at lifetime ECL.
-The Group determines the ECL on an individual basis for customers, estimated based on historical credit loss experience based on the past default experience of the debtors, general economic conditions of the industry in which the debtors operate and an assessment of both the current as well as the forecast conditions at the reporting date.
+The Group has applied the simplified approach in HKFRS 9 to measure the loss allowance at lifetime ECL for account receivables.
+The Group determines the ECL on an individual basis for credit-impaired customers, estimated based on historical credit loss experience based on the past default experience of the debtors, general economic conditions of the industry in which the debtors operate and an assessment of both the current as well as the forecast conditions at the reporting date.
+During the year ended 31 March 2023, ECL on account receivables (net of reversal of impairment loss) amounting to RMB15,446,000 (2022: RMB336,000) was recognised in the profit or loss.

-Bills receivables, rental deposit, other receivables, deposits and prepayments
+Bill receivables, rental deposit, other receivables and deposits

 The Group assessed the impairment individually based on past due information which, in the opinion of the directors, have no significant increase in credit risk since initial recognition.
 ECL is estimated based on historical observed default rates over the expected life of debtors and is adjusted for forward-looking information that is available without undue cost or effort.
-Therefore, loss allowances of rental deposit, other receivables, deposits and prepayments are assessed on 12m ECL basis.
-During the year ended 31 March 2022, ECL on bills receivables, rental deposit, other receivables, deposits and prepayments amounting to RMB239,000, nil and RMB4,036,000 (2021: reversal of expected credit losses of nil, nil and RMB543,000), respectively was recognised in the profit or loss.
+Therefore, loss allowances of rental deposit, other receivables and deposits are assessed on 12m ECL basis.
+During the year ended 31 March 2023, a reversal of ECL (net of impairment loss) on bills receivables, other receivables and deposits amounting to RMB239,000 and RMB1,762,000 (2022: ECL of RMB239,000 and RMB4,036,000), respectively was recognised in the profit or loss.